Vieste caciocavallo

 In addition to the "Caciocavallo Podolico" a variety called "Caciocavallo Garganico" is produced, with milk from crossbred cattle breeds, but with characteristics very similar to the variant produced exclusively with milk from Podolian cows.

-The link between the Gargano and the dairy tradition is testified to us by the historian Michelangelo Manicone, who in his "physics appulate” of 1806 focuses on the caciocavalli of the Gargano, especially those of Arigna (Rignano Gargano):
+The link between Gargano and the cheese-making tradition is demonstrated to us by the philosopher and naturalist Father Michelangelo Manicone, prophet of sustainable development who in his “physics appulate” of 1806 focuses on the caciocavalli of the Gargano, especially those of Arigna (Rignano Gargano):

-The Apulian podolico caciocavallo is a very versatile cheese in the kitchen, ideal to be cut into slices and served as an appetizer or aperitif, prepared on the grill, accompanied by red wines from Puglia, but also to be grated on pasta, Team Building and soups.
+Caciocavallo Podolico from Puglia is a very versatile cheese in the kitchen, ideal for being cut into slices and served as an appetizer or aperitif, grilled in terrines or melted directly on bread accompanied by red wines from Puglia.

 Follow Turismovieste.it also on social networks for updates and live coverage.
 Join the community and share the photos of your holidays in Vieste!